 Thinking of Exercising Your RTM?

-If you and your fellow flat owners would like to investigate the possible acquiring the Right To Manage at your building further, our Leasehold Property Team would be more than happy to assist with any queries you may have.
+If you and your fellow flat owners would like to investigate the possible acquiring the Right To Manage at your building further, the RTM solicitors in our Leasehold Property Team would be more than happy to assist with any queries you may have.

 There may, however, be sufficient interest within your building to investigate the possibility of purchasing the freehold, known as ‘Collective Enfranchisement’ or you may have a claim for Appointment of a Manager by Tribunal.